Who was Alex Pretti, the nurse shot dead by federal agents in Minneapolis?

 What happened in Minneapolis?

-Homeland Security Secretary Kristi Noem told reporters Pretti had attacked agents during the shooting, while federal officials posted an image of the gun they say the victim was carrying at the time of the shooting.
+Homeland Security Secretary Kristi Noem told reporters Pretti had attacked agents on an immigration raid in Minneapolis, which is the largest city in the state of Minnesota, while federal officials posted an image of the gun they say he was carrying at the time of the shooting.

 “He wasn’t there to peacefully protest.
 He was there to perpetuate violence,” Noem said at a news conference.